Bus row: Priyanka's aide, UP Cong chief booked for `forgery'

 UP's Additional Chief Secretary (Home & Information) Awanish Awasthi responded by agreeing to take charge of the buses at the Delhi-UP border itself.
 He suggested that 500 buses should be stationed at the Kaushambi and Sahibabad bus stands in Ghaziabad, just across the border from Delhi.
 The remaining 500 should be sent to Noida.

-Awasthi said directions have been issued to the Ghaziabad and Gautam Buddh Nagar district magistrates to make use of the buses immediately after checking the permits, fitness certificates, insurance, and driving licenses of the crew.
+Awasthi said directions have been issued to the Ghaziabad and Gautam Buddh Nagar district magistrates to make use of the buses immediately after checking the permits, fitness certificates, insurance and driving licences of the crew.
 But the row reignited hours later when the UP government said the list also contained registration number of vehicles other than buses.

-Another deputy chief minister, Dinesh Sharma, accused the Congress of using migrant workers as "pawns".
-He asked why the Congress couldn't send the buses through the government in Rajasthan, where it is in power.
+Another deputy CM, Dinesh Sharma, accused Congress of using migrant workers as “pawns”.
+He asked why the Congress couldn’t send the buses through the government in Rajasthan, where it is in power.

-"The Congress is trying to malign the image of the UP government," he said.

 ALSO READ